thanhvu94/product-search-mlops/README.md

   - Branches to build: */main
   - Script Path: Jenkinsfile
 7. Click `Build Now`.
 You can check `Output Console` to see the build progress.
-8. After build success, you can see a new image with `latest` tag pushed here: https://hub.docker.com/r/vunt94/product-search-app/tags
+8. After stage `Build` success, you can see a new image with `latest` tag pushed here: https://hub.docker.com/r/vunt94/product-search-app/tags
 ![CI/CD image build](./images/jenkins_image_build.png)

-## Cloud
-### Initial setup on GCP
-1. Enable `Compute Engine API`
-2. Choose `VM Instance` and create a new EC2 VM instance
-- Machine type: `e2-standard-4` (4 vCPU, 16GB mem)
-- Disk: 30GB
-3. In `VPC Network > Firewall`, click `Create firewall rule` to set up allowed ports.
-3. Back to `Compute Engine > VM Instances`, click Edit your VM Machine:
-- On `Network tags`, add the label name of the firewall rule in step 3.
-- On `SSH Keys`, click `Add item` and copy public SSH key content generated on your local machine (`cat ~/.ssh/id_rsa.pub`)
-4. Remote access to EC2 VM instance `ssh -i ~/.ssh/id_rsa <VM_USERNAME>@<VM_PUBLIC_IP>
-5. For new VM, install: docker, minikube

-### Deploy on GCP
+### Deploy on GCP with k8s
 1. SSH to your VM on GCP
 2. Clone the source code from git
 ```